texthtml/docker-links/README.md

     $ docker run -p 6379 -d -name redis vagrant/redis-server

-You then start another containiner running a node.js web service that needs to access this redis server:
+You then start another containiner running a php-fpm web service that needs to access this redis server:

-    $ docker run --link redis:db -d vagrant/nodejs
+    $ docker run --link redis:db -d php:fpm

-Docker will internally hook up these the two containers and pass host and port information to the node.js web service via environment variables:
+Docker will internally hook up these the two containers and pass host and port information to the php-fpm web service via environment variables:

     DB_NAME=/romantic_lumiere/db
     DB_PORT=tcp://172.17.0.5:6379